 We are active members of our community.
 We participate in local events, volunteer for local causes, support our local economy and educate our guests and crew about local wildlife, sustainable environmental practices, and the power of buying local.

 Through our apprentice program, we encourage young people to have a positive experiential education in the maritime arts.
 Our hope is that they will one day become part of the large maritime community, or at least they will bring a respect for the natural world into their future workplaces.

 “Everything is always so fresh.
-I’m really into food and [Mahle] belongs to a co-op, so she buys a lot of stuff locally, she gets her meat from a local butcher, uses local coffee.
+I’m really into food and [chef] belongs to a co-op, so [he] buys a lot of stuff locally, [he] gets meat from a local butcher, and uses local coffee.
 That stuff makes a difference.”

 ~ Kathy A., Delaware